celestiaorg/CIPs/cips/cip-18.md

 Bitswap still requires multihashes and CID codecs to be registered.
 Therefore, we provide a table for the supported [share identifiers](#share-identifiers) with their respective multihash and CID codec codes.
-This table should be extended whenever any new share identifier is added.
+This table should be extended whenever any new share identifier or new version of an existing identifier is added.

 | Name     | Multihash | Codec  |
 |----------|-----------|--------|